A Comprehensive Multipolar Theory for Periodic Metasurfaces: Normalized polarizability and denormalized polarizability in SI units

 In this work, the normalized polarizabilities are used in the definition of \eqref{a-matrix-def}.
-They share the same unit ($m^3$) and, hence, can be directly compared to each other.
+They are all dimensionless and, hence, can be directly compared to each other.
 Nevertheless, if the polarizabilities in SI units are required, they can be directly obtained from the normalized ones as,

-with $\{j,j'\} = \{1,2,3\}$ and $\{v,v'\} = \{\rm{e},\rm{m}\}$.
+with $\{j,j'\} = \{1,2,3\}$ and $\{v,v'\} = \{\mathrm{e},\mathrm{m}\}$.
 More information about calculating the prefactors $\zeta_j$ can be found in \textit{Supp.
 Info.
 III.}.